-- Pain-relieving medications (analgesics) – pain-relieving medicines have no effect on the joint or your arthritis.
+- Pain-relieving medications (analgesics) – have no effect on the joint or your arthritis.
 They simply stop you feeling the pain.

 - Creams and ointments – can be rubbed into the skin over a painful joint to relieve pain.

-- Non-steroidal anti-inflammatory drugs (NSAIDs) – medicines that treat inflammation, pain and swelling.
+- Non-steroidal anti-inflammatory drugs (NSAIDs) – treat inflammation, pain and swelling.

 - Corticosteroids and injections into the joint – if you have severe pain and inflammation in your joints, then your doctor may prescribe a stronger anti-inflammatory medicine called a corticosteroid.
 These can be taken as tablets or given by injection directly into a joint, muscle or other soft tissue.

-- Disease-modifying medications – used for inflammatory forms of arthritis such as rheumatoid arthritis.
+- Disease-modifying medications – are used for inflammatory forms of arthritis such as rheumatoid arthritis.